-- 1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Hate Crime and Public Order (Scotland) Bill, introduced in the Scottish Parliament on 23 April 2020. - 2.
-The following other accompanying documents are published separately: - a Financial Memorandum (67-FM); - a Policy Memorandum (67-PM); - statements on legislative competence made by the Presiding Officer and the Scottish Government (67-LC). - 3.
+- 1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these revised Explanatory Notes are published to accompany the Hate Crime and Public Order (Scotland) Bill, as amended at stage 2.
+Text has been added or amended as necessary to reflect amendments made at Stage 2 and these changes are indicated by sidelining in the right margin. - 2.
+The following other accompanying documents are published separately: - a supplementary Financial Memorandum (67A-FM) - 3.
 These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
 They do not form part of the Bill and have not been endorsed by the Parliament. - 4.
-The Notes should be read in conjunction with the Bill.
+The Notes should be read in conjunction with the Bill as amended at Stage 2.
 They are not, and are not meant to be, a comprehensive description of the Bill.
 So where a section or schedule, or a part of a section or schedule, does not seem to require any explanation or comment, none is given.